 Garlic Prevents and Treats

 Garlic prevents and treats a number of diseases without any harm or side-effects provided taken rightly and continuously.
-A world research into the miracles of garlic has been taking place for a number of years.
-Leading experiments are going on in various advanced countries like Japan, America, France, Germany and Russia.
-They have conclusively shown that it not only reduces blood pressure, blood cholesterol and triglycerides, but also acts as a wonderful antiseptic killing all kinds of harmful bacteria/worms/germs.
+World research into the miracles of garlic has been taking place for a number of years.
+Leading experiments are going on in various advanced countries like Japan, America, France, Germany, and Russia.
+They have conclusively shown that it not only reduces blood pressure, blood cholesterol and triglycerides but also acts as a wonderful antiseptic killing all kinds of harmful bacteria/worms/germs.
 In Russia garlic is known as Russian penicillin.
-American experts endorse the belief, as it was known centuries ago that garlic is ideal for use in all respiratory infections, bronchitis, whooping cough and asthma.
+American experts endorse the belief, as it was known centuries ago that garlic is ideal for use in all respiratory infections, bronchitis, whooping cough, and asthma.
 It develops beneficial bacteria in the intestine.

 Ways of Using Garlic

 From a nutritional and safety point of view, cooked garlic is more valuable than the raw garlic.
-Raw garlic, if taken in excess quantity, in rare cases may cause irritation, bums and inflammation of the digestive tract, besides allergy, dermatitis, lethargy and dehydration.
-Well cooked garlic is not irritate and has no adverse effect.
+Raw garlic, if taken in excess quantity, in rare cases may cause irritation, bumps, and inflammation of the digestive tract, besides allergy, dermatitis, lethargy, and dehydration.
+Well, cooked garlic is not irritated and has no adverse effect.
 Cooking does not ruin its health-giving properties.

 This herb is so versatile that a book could be written on its use in the kitchen.
 Take garlic continuously by cooking or in the form of capsules/pearls without the problem of odor and obtain fantastic results.
 Carry them with you during travel and take 3-6 capsules daily.
 It is simply a herb or vegetable and not a medicine or drug.
 Don’t be hesitant.
 Try it and see for yourself.